Motion

 <svg width="800" height="200" viewBox="-100 0 800 200">

-<circle cx={cx.value} cy={100} r={100} fill="#00ffff" />
+<circle cx={cx.current} cy={100} r={100} fill="#00ffff" />

 <text